danielwrobert/dock-react-app/README.md

 **Things to note**

 The in the Docker file, we're starting from the `node:latest` image.
 This gives you the latest version of Node.
 If you're working on a project (especially if you pull other people in), you may want to explicitly set a version to ensure that everyone is working from the exact same environment.
 You can see the available versions [here](https://store.docker.com/images/node).

-_TODO: Planning to publish image to Docker Hub and move initial setup commands to a `setup.sh` script._